Skip to Content

 “Leave dough at room temperature for 20 minutes.
 Remove dough from package.
 Flour work surface liberally and roll your dough into a 12″ diameter circle.”

-1. Trader Joe’s pizza dough is incredibly sticky.
+1. Trader Joe’s pizza dough tends to get quite sticky.
 As the dough softens at room temperature, it only gets stickier within the plastic, making it very difficult to remove.
+If you are leaving it out for 20 minutes, I recommend transferring it to a separate container.

 2. 20 minutes is not long enough to allow the dough to become light and airy.
-As the dough sits at room temperature, the yeast becomes more active, so a longer time works much better.
+As the dough sits at room temperature, the yeast becomes more active, so a longer time works much better if you want a fluffy crust.

 3. As a fan of thin-crust pizza, I find that making a single 12″ pizza from this Trader Joe’s pizza dough creates a pizza that is far too thick.
-Instead, we’re going to create two separate 10″ pizzas.
+If you prefer a thicker pizza, such as a Pizza Hut or Dominos pizza, then that can work fine.
+But I prefer a thinner crust, so I’m going to show you how to create two separate 10″ pizzas from a single Trader Joe’s pizza dough.

-Quality pizza dough is the star, but the toppings you choose for your pizza matter, too!
+Quality pizza dough is the star, but the toppings you choose for your pizza also matter.

 For this pizza recipe, I love using the Garlic & Herb Trader Joe’s Pizza Dough.
 It is infused with a ton of amazing flavor, so I love using this particular pizza dough.

-Trader Joe’s also sells plain pizza dough, which will work just as well for this recipe.
+Trader Joe’s also sells plain pizza dough, which also works great.
 In fact, the two pizza doughs are virtually the same, but this version has an extra garlicky flavor that I really enjoy.

 With all that being said, I use these pizza doughs interchangeably, so you may notice photos using one or the other.
 It’s just a matter of preference (and the availability of what Trader Joe’s has in stock that week).